fergonco/fergonco.github.io/_posts/2018-10-17-Spring REST API authentication using JSON Web Tokens.md

 * We didn't deal with client-side token persistent storage.
 What if you want tokens with a lifespan of days?
 Where do you store them?
 Local storage?
 Cookies?
 It would be a pity that your secure connection between client and server becomes useless just because you store your token where you shouldn't.

 * Are your tokens long lived?
-Then you have either one of these problems or the other:
+Then you have either one of these problems:

   * If you hold more information than the user id, like roles, etc. how do you deal with updates?

-  * IF you hold just the user id and your services queries the database to get user information, your API is not so stateless anymore.
+  * If you hold just the user id and your services queries the database to get user information, your API is not so stateless anymore.

-[This Hacker News discussion](https://news.ycombinator.com/item?id=11895440) about the usage in general of JWT as replacement for sessions is interesting.
+[This Hacker News discussion](https://news.ycombinator.com/item?id=11895440) about the usage of JWT as replacement for sessions is interesting.

 ## Best practices